VRCWizard/TTS-Voice-Wizard-Docs/docs/TTSMethods/AzureTTS.md

 ---
 # Azure (TTS)
 :::tip
-Use a [VoiceWizardPro API Key](/docs/VoiceWizardPro/GetVoiceWizardPro) instead to gain instant access to a variety of voices including those provided by Azure, Amazon Polly, Google Cloud and IBM Watson.
+Use a [VoiceWizardPro API Key](/docs/VoiceWizardPro/GetVoiceWizardPro) instead to gain instant access to a variety of voices including those provided by Azure, Amazon Polly, Google Cloud, IBM Watson, Deepgram Aura and OpenAI.
 This removes the need to create and manage multiple cloud service accounts.
 :::